nipy/mindboggle/doc/index.rst

 ======================

-We are developing Mindboggle to improve the accuracy, precision, and consistency of labeling and shape analysis of human brain imaging data, and to promote open science by making all data, software, and documentation freely and openly available.
+We are developing Mindboggle to improve the accuracy, precision, and consistency of automated labeling and shape analysis of human brain imaging data, and to promote open science by making all data, software, and documentation freely and openly available.
+We are currently preparing for our first release!

 |